The ultimate guide to providing the best customer self-service

 Not everyone learns the same way.
 Many traditional self-service options are lengthy articles or FAQ pages.
 65% of people are visual learners, so sticking to an all-text format can hinder digital adoption by customers.
 If you don’t provide information to customers in their preferred format, they may be forced to look elsewhere, using resources that are less than reliable.

-Instead, look for companies that provide other options, such as videos or interactive tutorials.
-If possible, view sample videos or interactive tutorials the company offers to see what the experience is like from the customer side.
+Instead, look for companies that provide other options, such as interactive tutorials.
+If possible, view interactive tutorials the company offers to see what the experience is like from the customer side.

 Keep all of your self-service tutorials in one place